-If you are a U.S. citizen, and are engaged to someone from another country, you may wish to bring that person to the U.S. for the wedding—and for him or her to remain with you after that, as a U.S. permanent resident (green card holder).
+If you are a U.S. citizen, and are engaged to someone from another country, you might wish to bring that person to the U.S. for the wedding—and perhaps for him or her to remain with you in the U.S. after that, as a lawful permanent resident (green card holder).
 (See I.N.A. § 214, or 8 U.S.C. § 1184.)

 Here are the criteria that must all be met to qualify someone for a K-1 fiancé visa:

 As you’ll see below, USCIS will require proof that you meet these criteria.
-However, if meeting in person would violate your religious principles or create extreme hardship for the U.S. citizen (for example if the U.S. citizen has severe health problems and cannot travel), you may ask for a waiver of this requirement.
+However, if meeting in person would violate your religious principles or create extreme hardship for the U.S. citizen (for example if the U.S. citizen has severe health problems and cannot travel), you may ask for a waiver of the meeting requirement.

 Form I-129F is available for free download on the USCIS website, and you can fill it out on your computer.
 (But you’ll need to submit it to USCIS by mail.)
 Also be sure to download the instructions.

-If, in Part 2, the address given for the foreign-born fiancé(e) is in the U.S., and your answer to Question 37 is also that the person is indeed already be in the U.S., you may not need a fiancé visa.
+If, in Part 2, the address given for the foreign-born fiancé(e) is in the U.S., and your answer to Question 37 is also that the person is indeed already be in the U.S., you might not need a fiancé visa at all.
 If the fiancé(e)’s last entry to the U.S. was legal, then the two of you might simply be able to get married and then apply to adjust status to permanent residence.
 This is true even if your fiancé(e)’s entry visa has already expired.
 Talk to an attorney to get the details and double check that this will work in your case.
-(But don’t misinterpret this to mean that your fiancée could make plans to arrive in the U.S., perhaps with a tourist visa or on the visa waiver program, with the unstated intention of marrying you and applying to adjust status – that could result in a finding of visa fraud, which would prohibit your fiancée from receiving a U.S. green card.)
+(But don’t misinterpret this to mean that your fiancée could make plans to arrive in the U.S., perhaps with a tourist visa or on the visa waiver program, with the unstated intention of marrying you and applying to adjust status; that could result in a finding of visa fraud, which would prohibit your fiancée(e) from receiving a U.S. green card.)

-For Question 34a in Part 2, in which you are expected to describe the circumstances under which you met, it’s best to write a statements on a separate piece of paper and simply say in this box, “Please see attached statement.”
+For Question 54 in Part 2, in which you are expected to describe the circumstances under which you met, it’s best to write a statements on a separate piece of paper and simply say in this box, “Please see attached statement.”
 By providing a detailed statement, you will help convince USCIS that your relationship is the real thing, not just a fraud to get the immigrant a green card.

 In addition to the documents, you'll need to pay a filing fee.
-This is $340 as of 2016.
+This is $535 as of 2019.
 Check the Web link for the form, above, for the latest fee.

 Due to USCIS's careful scrutiny of marriage cases and the severe consequences of making a mistake on this petition, it would be wise for a U.S. citizen to consult an immigration attorney for help.
 Attorneys will often charge a flat fee for this type of service.